The National Interest: Talwar-class Frigates — Not the Only Project Developed by Russian Shipbuilders for India

-The Indian Navy includes three Soviet Project 61 destroyers
+The Indian Navy Includes Three Soviet Project 61 Destroyers

 Russian shipbuilders have been building ships for the Indian Navy since the 1970s.
 Many of them are still in the fleet.
-This is written by military expert Peter Suciu in an article for The National Interest.
+This was written by military expert Peter Suciu in an article for The National Interest.

 Tamal